Abstracts 2024 Edition

 17.15-18.00 Giuseppe G. A. Celano (Leipzig University)

-The contribution presents the creation of two multi-layer corpora for Ancient Greek and Latin, i.e., Opera Graeca Adnotata (OGA) and Opera Latina Adnotata (OLA), with reference to the their design and the challenges they pose to represent different kinds of annotations across thousands of texts and millions of tokens.
-A multi-layer corpus is a digital linguistic resource in which textual data is annotated across multiple levels of linguistic information in a scalable way, thus allowing for cross-searches.
-OGA and OLA employ the PAULA XML formalism, where different levels of token-based annotations are connected in a graph structure.
+The contribution presents the creation of a multilayer corpus for Ancient Greek, i.e., Opera Graeca Adnotata (OGA), with reference to its design and the challenges it poses to represent different kinds of annotations across thousands of texts and millions of tokens.
+A multilayer corpus is a digital linguistic resource in which textual data is annotated across multiple levels of linguistic information in a scalable way, thus allowing for cross-searches.
+OGA employs the PAULA XML formalism, where different levels of token-based annotations are connected in a graph structure.
 I will focus on the morphosyntactic annotation of the texts and the issues related to the development of machine learning models for it, which include annotation scheme inconsistencies and comparison of different models.
-A hands-on demo will also be offered on how to query annotations through the use of Annis, a browser-based search tool.
+A hands-on demo will also be offered on how to query annotations through the use of ANNIS, a browser-based search tool.

 Abstracts November 29th, 2024